jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Google-Cloud-Threat-Horizons-Report-H12024.md

 Cloud offers a variety of security features to support customers and protect their environments from credential abuse, including providing the following:
-*   2FA: Google Cloud currently requires 2FA for all
+- 2FA: Google Cloud currently requires 2FA for all
 administrative users, which adds an additional layer of security to protect accounts from unauthorized access.
-*   Strong password policies: Google Cloud enforces strong password policies, requiring passwords to be at least 12 characters long and to include a mix of letters, numbers, and symbols; additionally there are other features, including passwordless authentication which eliminates the need for passwords altogether.
+- Strong password policies: Google Cloud enforces strong password policies, requiring passwords to be at least 12 characters long and to include a mix of letters, numbers, and symbols; additionally there are other features, including passwordless authentication which eliminates the need for passwords altogether.
-*   IAM policies: IAM policies can be used to control who has access to resources in Google Cloud, and what they can do with those resources.
+- IAM policies: IAM policies can be used to control who has access to resources in Google Cloud, and what they can do with those resources.
-*   Cloud Audit Logs: Cloud Audit Logs track all activity in Google Cloud, which can be used to monitor for suspicious activity and to investigate security incidents.
+- Cloud Audit Logs: Cloud Audit Logs track all activity in Google Cloud, which can be used to monitor for suspicious activity and to investigate security incidents.
-*   Security Command Center: Security Command
+- Security Command Center: Security Command
 Center provides a centralized view of security threats and vulnerabilities in Google Cloud.
 It can be used to detect and respond to security incidents quickly and efficiently.

-The document includes two pie charts, the first titled "2023 Cloud Compromises: Initial Access" showing the following percentages: Weak or no password (51.1%), Leaked credentials (17.3%), Other (13.7%), Vulnerable software (11.5%), Sensitive UI or API exposed (2.9%), Misconfiguration (3.6%).
-The second pie chart is titled "2023 Cloud Compromises: Impact" showing the following percentages: Coin mining (65.4%), Intrusion attempt (26.0%), Account leaked credentials (5.8%), DOS (2.8%), Other (0%).
+![2023 Cloud Compromises: Impact - Pie chart showing percentages for Other, DOS, Account leaked credentials, Coin mining, and Intrusion attempt]

 ### Mitigations
-*   Lock down SSH, RDP, and any other known remote access software with organization-level policy controls on GCP.
+- Lock down SSH, RDP, and any other known remote access software with organization-level policy controls on GCP.
 Google Cloud’s Enterprise foundations blueprint with best practices guidance